Poincar\'e--Birkhoff--Witt isomorphisms and Kapranov dg-manifolds: Introduction

-As an application, we consider the Lie pair $(L=T_X\otimes \CC,A=T^{0, 1}_X)$ associated to a complex manifold $X$.
-We obtain a Kapranov dg-manifold on $T^{0,1}_X[1]\oplus T^{1, 0}_X$, whose homological vector field involves the Atiyah cocycle as the second order term.
-When $X$ is a K\"ahler manifold, we recover the standard example of Kapranov~\cite{Kapranov}.
-As is standard~\cite{MR1839580}, this Kapranov dg manifold describes the formal neighborhood of the diagonal of $X\times X$.
-As a consequence of Theorem~\ref{Dublin}, we prove that the Kapranov dg-manifold $T^{0,1}_X[1]\oplus T^{1, 0}_X$ is linearizable if and only if the Atiyah class of $X$ vanishes, which is specific to the diagonal embedding.
+As an application, we consider the Lie pair $(L=T_X\otimes \CC,A=T^{0, 1}_X)$ arising from a complex manifold $X$.
+Theorem~\ref{Amsterdam} yields a Kapranov dg-manifold structure on $T^{0,1}_X[1]\oplus T^{1,0}_X$, whose homological vector field involves the Atiyah cocycle as its second-order term.
+When $X$ is a Kähler manifold, we recover the classical result of Kapranov~\cite{MR1671737}.
+Furthermore, it follows from Theorem~\ref{Dublin} that the Kapranov dg-manifold $T^{0,1}_X[1]\oplus T^{1, 0}_X$ is linearizable if and only if the Atiyah class of $X$ vanishes.

-We conclude with a few remarks on the relations between the present paper and the exisiting literature.
-Kapranov dg-manifolds are closely related to Costello's $L_\infty$-spaces~\cite{arXiv:1112.0816, arXiv:1404.5426}; the precise relation will be studied somewhere else.
-However, a Kapranov dg-manifold $A[1]\oplus E$, when considered as a vector bundle over $A[1]$, is not a $Q$-bundle in the sense of Kotov--Strobl~\cite{MR3293862} since the dg-structure is not compatible with the linear structure.
-After~\cite{MR2989383} appeared, we learned from Bressler~\cite{Bressler} that he had also obtained a similar construction.
-Finally, we would like to point out that this work is related to~\cite{MR3217749}.
-However, we warn the reader that `PBW isomorphism' does not have the same meaning here and in~\cite{MR3217749}.
-In the present paper, the PBW map is an explicit $R$-linear isomorphism which always exists once a connection has been chosen, just as is the case for (the inverse of) the complete symbol map, while the PBW map in~\cite{MR3217749} is an isomorphism of filtered $\enveloping{A}$-modules which exists only when the Atiyah class vanishes.
-Hence existence of the PBW map in~\cite{MR3217749} is in a certain sense equivalent to linearizability of $A[1]\oplus L/A$ (compare~\cite[Theorem~5.4]{MR3217749} and Theorem~\ref{Dublin}).
+A few remarks are in order regarding the relations between the present paper and the existing literature.
+Our Kapranov dg-manifolds should not be confused with those dg-manifolds studied by Ciocan-Fontanine and Kapranov~\cite{MR1801413,MR1839580,MR2496057} in derived geometry, where (unlike here) algebras are required to be negatively graded.
+A Kapranov dg-manifold $A[1]\oplus E$, when considered as a vector bundle over $A[1]$, is \emph{not} a $Q$-bundle in the sense of Kotov--Strobl~\cite{MR3293862}, for the dg-structure is not compatible with the linear structure.
+After~\cite{MR2989383} appeared, we learned from Bressler~\cite{Bressler_private_communication} that he had obtained results similar to some of ours.
+Recently, Blom--Posthuma studied the dual of the $\pbw$ map and found beautiful applications to index theory \cite{arXiv:1512.07863}.
+Vitagliano studied various homotopy algebra structures associated with foliations (a special case of Lie algebroid pairs) \cite{MR3277952,MR3313214,MR3300319} using PBW maps.
+We would also like to point out that the present paper is related to Calaque's work~\cite{MR3217749}.
+However, we warn the reader that `PBW' does not have the same meaning here as in~\cite{MR3217749}.
+In the present paper, `PBW isomorphism' means an explicit $R$-linear isomorphism whose construction depends only on the choice of a connection (and a splitting), and always exists just as is the case for (the inverse of) the complete symbol map \cite{MR1687747}.
+On the other hand, `PBW theorem' in~\cite{MR3217749} means an isomorphism of filtered ${A}$-modules, which exists only when the Atiyah class vanishes.
+The `PBW theorem' in~\cite{MR3217749} is equivalent to linearizability of $A[1]\oplus L/A$ in the present paper --- compare~\cite[Theorem~5.4]{MR3217749} and Theorem~\ref{Dublin}.